ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 This layer consists of the following components:
 * vCenter Server Appliance (vCSA) with embedded Platform Services Controller (PSC)
-* For NSX-V: one NSX Manager and three VMware NSX Controller™ nodes (total of four nodes)
+* For NSX-V - one NSX Manager and three VMware NSX Controller™ nodes (total of four nodes)
-* For NSX-T: three NSX Manager or Controller nodes (total of three nodes)
+* For NSX-T - three NSX Manager or Controller nodes (total of three nodes)
-* VMware NSX Edge™ Services Gateways (ESGs): two for NSX-V and four for NSX-T (two in the management cluster and two in the workload cluster)
+* VMware NSX Edge™ Services Gateways (ESGs) - two for NSX-V and four for NSX-T (two in the management cluster and two in the workload cluster)
 * IBM CloudDriver virtual server instance (VSI).
 The CloudDriver VSI is deployed on demand as needed for certain operations such as adding hosts to the environment.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 400 hosts and up to 4,000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.